 The fee for the Sunrise session is CHF 5’390.-, per camper (Overnight hike and Horse Riding not offered)

 How old do you have to be to go to summer camp?

-The youngest age section at Camp is our ‘Junior’ section, which is for children aged 8 & 9 years old.
-There may be children that are enrolled that have not quite turned 8 years old yet, however, this is down to the discretion of the Camp Owner / Directors and Head Counselor of the Junior section.
+The youngest age section at Camp is our ‘Rookie’ section, which is for children aged 8 to 11 years old.
+There may be children that are enrolled that have not quite turned 8 years old yet, however, this is down to the discretion of the Camp Owner / Directors and Head Counselor of the Rookies section.
 We believe that there is no ‘right age’ for sleepaway Camp, but in general the younger kids and teens are, the better they are in the future being prepared to be away from home.

 Why is summer camp important?

 We believe that every child and teenager can find enjoyment and a challenge by attending International Summer Camp Montana in Switzerland.
 It is our hope that every child has the opportunity to broaden their horizons, meeting people from different countries and varied backgrounds.
 The combination of recreational, educational and social activities featured in the program enables each Camper to challenge themselves in a safe and non-judgemental environment.
 By respecting others, our Campers develop a better understanding of responsible global citizenship.
 All of these factors, as well as the development of their 21st Century skills means that attending Summer Camp Montana is a rewarding and enriching experience.

 How do I prepare my child for summer camp?

 There is no right or wrong way to prepare for a Summer at Camp in Switzerland.
 We are delighted to welcome kids and teens from over 50 countries to Crans-Montana each summer and to create a safe, friendly and happy environment for them all.
 For some children it can be harder to make an adjustment to a new environment.
 Moreover, it can be hard for some parents to be without their children too, so we recommend that you do talk to them before they leave.